Tobander/MLProject-CustomChatbot/README.md

-# 🔴What is a Custom Chatbot?
+# 🔴 What is a Custom Chatbot?

 ## Problem
 Today on so many websites, intranet sites or blogs there are search bars, that are either not giving any results or results that don't really capture what the user is asking.
 That is neither the user's nor the search bar's fault.
 It is mnore often just a problem of formulating the problem.
 Normally you are able to type in just a few words in a search bar.
 However, it would be much easier to describe your problem, what are you searching for or what you are iunterested in.
 Like you would talk to a real person.